 The Company has several share-based programs for UNUS Group employees which are covered by the Unilever North America 2002 Omnibus Equity Compensation Plan as amended in November 2012.
 The Omnibus Plan provides for the granting of options on up to 121.5 million Unilever N.V (New York Registry) shares, 117.9 million shares of Unilever PLC ADRs, 6 million ordinary shares of Unilever N.V and 1.3 million ordinary shares of Unilever PLC (collectively, the "Shares") to key UNUS Group employees.
 In 2020, Unilever unified its Group legal structure under a single parent company (Unification), Unilever PLC, and Unilever N.V shares were converted into PLC ADRs.
-The Company purchased shares of Unilever N.V. and Unilever PLC ADRs to satisfy its share-based compensation program obligations, and as of December 31, 2020 held 1.3 million Unilever PLC ADRs (9.3 thousand are shares that were previously of Unilever N.V but converted to PLC ADRs following Unification).
-As of December 31, 2019 the Company held 9.3 thousand Unilever N.V. shares and 31.4 thousand Unilever PLC ADRs.
-For the years ended December 31, 2020 and 2019, share-based compensation expense totaled \$2.2 million and \$3.5 million, respectively.
-As of December 31, 2020 and 2019, liabilities related to share-based compensation plans totaled \$6.6 million and \$9.3 million, respectively.
+The Company purchased shares of Unilever N.V. and Unilever PLC ADRs to satisfy its share-based compensation program obligations, and as of December 31, 2021 held 848 thousand Unilever PLC ADRs.
+As of December 31, 2020 the Company held 1.3 million Unilever PLC ADRs (9.3 thousand are shares that were previously of Unilever N.V but converted to PLC ADRs following Unification).
+For the years ended December 31, 2021 and 2020, share-based compensation expense totaled \$2.1 million and \$2.2 million, respectively.
+As of December 31, 2021 and 2020, liabilities related to share-based compensation plans totaled \$14.5 million and \$6.6 million, respectively.